magao-x/handbook/handling/telescope_install.rst

    and wheel the remaining pieces out from under table.
 Reassemble the cart and remove to the Aux.
 Bldg.

--  Attach the “pushers” to the table legs.

 -  Conduct the daytime alignment procedure per alignment plan

-See MagAO-X PSR Document :download:`3.3: Alignment Plan <../appendices/psr/3.3_MagAO-X_alignment_procedure.pdf>`

 Transport Electronics
 ---------------------